 At fifth level the squire gains an additional power that enables them to roll a wisdom check to determine another person’s motives and reveal something about their general alignment.
 To use this skill, the squire has to engage the person in conversation for a full turn, or be present while their lord or lady engages the subject in conversation for a full turn (obviously the squire needs to share a common language with the subject).
 This skill allows the squire to help their master to gain an upper hand in negotiations, parlays, and even lay groundworks for future schemes more successfully.
 This ability can be used as often as the squire likes, but may be affected by certain charm spells or similar abilities at the GM’s discretion.

 The biggest hindrance to a squire is that in order to flourish they must have somebody to serve.
 Without a proper lord or lady to attend to, the squire will go up in experience at half their normal rate (every allotted experience point total must be halved if the squire is adventuring on their own or in a group that does not contain their lord or lady).
 Squires can, through the course of their adventures, acquire titles and wealth of their own, but a squire must always check with their patron before claiming any loot found during the adventure.
 A dutiful squire always places the well-being of their lord or lady above their own, and especially before the needs of anyone else.
 Their purpose is to make life easier for exactly one person, and that one person will make sure that their squire is also taken care of properly, or else they may find themselves abandoned and their former companion will find somebody else who would be thrilled to have a dedicated squire.
 Squires do not attract followers as do most everyone else, because they are by definition the very best follower a character could have.
+They do however boost the amount of followers that a player who has a squire attracts; Warriors get double their normal allotment of followers and everyone else gets an allotment of followers equal to what a warrior would normally attract.
+These bonus followers will only stick around as long as the squire is attached to that player, though.
+If the squire leaves their service or is killed the extra followers will simply wander off to seek their fortunes elsewhere.

 There are reports of squires that have additional skills, such as more access to priestly magic, proper sorcery, or thieving skills.
 An NPC squire might have a good many tricks up their sleeve, and a wise adventurer would take note during any encounter that the perceptive little fellow standing behind the noble they are dealing with might be doing more than just providing atmosphere to the interaction.
 Never underestimate the abilities of a proper lackey; more than one has proven a tougher foe than their master.